 A Muni Passport is available in 1-Day ($20), 3-Day ($31), and 7-Day ($40).

-If you plan on spending 7 days in San Francisco AND visiting 4 other major attractions, Official San Francisco CityPASS would be a better option since it is offering a 42% discount on its pass.
-The admission includes the ff:
+If you plan on spending 7 days in San Francisco AND visiting 4 other major attractions, Official San Francisco CityPASS would be a better option since it is offering more than 40% discount on its pass.
+This City Pass includes admission to the following:

 - 7-day Cable Car and Muni Passport